svelte-tuio

 </TUIOProvider>

-You can also create your own TUIOHandler with custom callbacks and pass it to the provider:
+Alternatively, you can create your own TUIOHandler with custom callbacks and pass it to the provider:

 <script>